pypsa-meets-earth/pypsa-kz-data/README.md

 ```bash
 snakemake -j1 prepare_kz_scenarios
 ```
 Optionally, to save time for future runs, you can now set `enable: retrieve_databundle: True` in the `config.yaml` to `False`.
+If you already have build all cutouts for 2011, 2013 and 2018, you can also set `enable: build_cutout: True` to `False`.
 Finally, to run all scenarios, execute
 ```bash
 snakemake -j1 run_all_scenarios